Chapter 8 : The Shrieking Shack

 “I…I can’t.”
 I am a mess of strangled words and embarrassment as I try to choke back idiotic tears.

 “Rora, what happened?”
 Remus asks more firmly now.
-“Are you alright?”
+“Are you alright?
+Did someone hurt you?”

 As I enter the cool night, I realize it has started lighting snowing while we’ve been inside.
-I wrap my coat tighter and trudge through.
+I wrap my coat tighter and trudge through the mud and sleet.

 There are hot tears pooling in my eyes now, which only furthers my humiliation and anger at myself.